 Whether on foot, two wheels or four, head out and enjoy the charm and diversity of the countryside – from vineyards to sunflowers, from woods to meadows – all criss-crossed by charming streams and rivers.

-Kids are equally spoilt for choice – take fun-filled canoeing trip down the Dordogne, adrenailine junkies can head to go-karting in Bergerac (yes, Dads, you’ll have to go too), toddlers have two soft play centres to choose from.
+Children are equally spoilt for choice – take fun-filled canoeing trip down the Dordogne, head to go-karting in Bergerac, toddlers have two soft play centres to choose from.
 Or take to the trees in an aerial assault course of climbs, zip wires and ropes bridges.

 - Medieval Banquet